 The form of Divine Abode Heart Practices I teach is originally from the Mahasi Sayadaw lineage in Burma, taught by Sayadaw U Pandita to IMS founding teacher Sharon Salzberg, by Sharon to Sylvia, and by Sylvia to me.
 We use phrases of well-wishing to collect the mind around friendliness and benevolence, supported by the optional techniques of calling up an image of who we wish well to, or how we feel somatically when we think of them.
 We work with the traditional categories, or ‘muses’ of those we wish well to, including ourselves, the benefactor (mentor/elder), good friend, neutral person (familiar stranger), difficult person, and all beings.
 I emphasize the importance of feeling the metta in the body and the heart, and allowing to it permeate our being and radiate out in all directions.

-These days I work with students with the Heart Practices at the annual winter January Metta Retreat at Spirit Rock, as well as many daylongs and retreats elsewhere.
+For a decade I taught at the annual winter January Metta Retreat at Spirit Rock and have many Talks and Guided Meditations on Heart Practice on www.DharmaSeed.org, as well as many daylongs and retreats elsewhere.
 I also work with students individually on developing a daily life Heart Practice routine.
 Some of my students have taken one month for each Divine Abode (metta, compassion, joy, equanimity) during all activities.
 Others have taken long periods of time just to wish metta to themselves (no, it’s not cheating to do this!).
 Still others have worked with the traditional categories over time in daily meditation practice.

 If you are interested in learning more, I’d suggest you: